Mathnerd314/stroscot/docs/BuildSystem.rst

 When using Cot as a package manager rather than a build system, we have lots of produced files that aren't used by anything.
 Since Cot doesn't see any users of the files it'll leave them as damaged (unmaterialized) and not download them.
 So at the end of the build process we'd run special thunks that simply read in a bunch of files, to ensure that the files are up-to-date and available for use.
 These thunks are always out of date, which can be though of as having a special wanted key that always compares unequal.
 In the end these special thunks are actually the packages.

-We could also add functionality to force re-executing specific damaged thunks.
+We could also add functionality to force realizing specific damaged thunks.

 Restarting
 ----------